Jellyfish galaxies with the IllustrisTNG simulations -- When, where, and for how long does ram pressure stripping of cold gas occur?: Results

 In the bottom row of Fig.~\ref{fig:tstrip_multipanel}, we focus on the TNG50 jellyfish with no remaining cold gas at $z=0$ in the 8 cluster hosts ($\mvirhost = 10^{13.5-14.3}\, \msun$) to investigate which additional physical properties imprint secondary trends on the duration of RPS.
 In practice, we show the $\tau_{\rm RPS}$ distributions binned by the satellites' cold gas mass at infall (left), stellar mass at $z=0$ (middle), and number of apocentric passages by $\tau_{100}$ (right).

 In the bottom left panel of Fig.~\ref{fig:tstrip_multipanel}, we see that satellites with the smallest (dark orange) and largest (light orange) amount of cold gas at infall are both single peaked at $\tau_{\rm RPS}\approx 1.5$ and $5$~Gyr respectively.
 Conversely, the intermediate bin (orange) has an approximately uniform distribution from $\tau_{\rm RPS} \approx1.5-6$~Gyr.
 Galaxies with less strippable material at infall tend to have shorter stripping durations.
+While not shown but explicitly checked, this trend remains for galaxies in a fixed host halo and galaxy stellar mass bin.

 In the bottom middle panel, lower mass jellyfish (dark purple) are typically stripped of all their cold gas faster, on average in $1-2$~Gyr, although a non-negligible fraction of them still require $3-6$~Gyr to be fully stripped of their cold gas.
 The intermediate (purple) and high (light purple) bins of satellite's stellar mass have similarly flat distributions with both a median RPS duration of $\sim 5$~Gyr.